Dinduks/dinduks.github.com/source/_posts/2012-09-25-dont-comment-your-code.markdown

         buf.append(“\n”);
     }

 Is that a lot of code?
-Oh, sorry. :( I didn't know you pay a fee for each LoC you write.
+Oh, sorry. :( I didn't know you pay a fee for each single LoC you write.

-Objects Calisthenics is a wonderful manifesto to follow to improve the quality of object oriented thinking and coding.
-If you can't follow all the rules, start with some and improve.
+Objects Calisthenics is a wonderful book about improving the object oriented thinking and coding. **Read it**, and if you can't follow all the rules, start with some and improve accordingly.

+### A code of mine
+Take a look at this code:

+    def find_user_repos(username)
+      resp = @http_client.call("/users/#{username}/repos")
+      raise UserNotFound.new(username) if resp['message'].to_s == 'Not Found' if resp.is_a?
+Hash

+      repositories_array = Array.new
+      resp.each do |repository_hash|
+        repo = RepositoryConverter.fill_object_from_hash repository_hash
+        repositories_array.push(repo)
+      end
+      repositories_array
+    end

+Starting from line 5, you have to carefully read the code to understand it.
+One might think *let's just add a comment!*.
+No.
+Let's clean that mess.

+    def find_user_repos(username)
+      resp = @http_client.call("/users/#{username}/repos")
+      raise UserNotFound.new(username) if resp['message'].to_s == 'Not Found' if resp.is_a?
+Hash

+      create_repos_array(resp) do |hash|
+        RepositoryConverter.fill_object_from_hash hash
+      end
+    end

+    private
+    def create_repos_array(repositories)
+      repositories_array = Array.new
+      repositories.each do |repository_hash|
+        repo = yield repository_hash
+        repositories_array.push(repo)
+      end
+      repositories_array
+    end

+Here, I simply moved the code that creates a repositories array in another method, this has many advantages:

+* One can read the code and understand what's happening, without caring about the implementation.
+* This method can be used elsewhere.
+* It can be tested...
+If it wasn't private.

+### Where to explain how my app works?
+Probably not in the code itself.
+I'd suggest doing this in a separate or in the *README* file.